sonnymetvn/Basic-Python-for-Meteorology/README.md

 # Basic-Python-for-Meteorology

-As there are a number of people asking for the notebook file that I have used 2 years ago for [https://www.youtube.com/playlist?list=PLMYJnyobByW5z7JCX9WhCy7QPehvnEdus](Youtube videos), I have uploaded the files here and it is certainly okey for personal use.
+As there are a number of people asking for the notebook file that I have used 2 years ago for Youtube videos, I have uploaded the files here and it is certainly okey for personal use.
 Please just take cautious note that these notebook were used for tutorial only.

 - Old notebooks for Youtube videos
 - To download it to your local machines.
 Please type the following command.